Applying and your research proposal

 Your proposal should normally be in the region of 1,000 words (separate advice will be provided for funding applications, where you will usually have c.
 700-800 words).
 You should write as concisely and precisely as possible.

 The proposal is a starting point.
-If you are accepted onto the PhD programme, you will be able to work the proposal through with your supervisor in more detail during the early stages of your research.
+If we offer you a place on the PhD programme, you will be able to work the proposal through with your supervisor in more detail during the early stages of your research.

 A good proposal explains three things: